 Today, the FCA regulates equity and loan-based crowdfunding (peer-to-peer lending).
 Donation and reward-based crowdfunding platforms are spared from the regulation as they don’t offer equity stakes or return.

-The rules focus on providing the consumers who wish to lend their money with clear information in order to assess the risk and realise who they ultimately lend to.
+The rules focus on providing the consumers who wish to lend their money with clear information to assess the risk and realise who they ultimately lend to.

-As the owner of the platform, you must protect client money and have a resolution plan in case things go off the rail.
+As the platform owner, you must protect client money and have a resolution plan in case things go off the rail.

 The FCA regulations for peer-to-peer lending